dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks/review-results-and-run-monitoring-checks.md

     You can view the details by placing the mouse cursor on the green square or view more detail results by clicking the **Results** icon

-    You can enable and run other monitoring checks and adjust their thresholds.
+    You can activate and run other monitoring checks and adjust their thresholds.

 ## Next step